reinh/reflex-dom-stack-demo/README.md

 Install Stack on OS X with `brew install haskell-stack`.
 Instructions for other platforms are available in the [Stack documentation](http://docs.haskellstack.org/en/stable/README.html).
 Ensure that Stack is at least version 1.8.

+## Install Executable Dependencies

+Dependencies on executables aren't managed by stack or cabal, so we need to install them ourselves.

+    stack install happy

+**IMPORTANT:** Ensure that `$HOME/.local/bin` is in your `PATH`.

 ## Build the Project